dariocavada/phaser3-matterjs-test/README.md

 ### Test 02
 **Physics with texture packer.**

-Without using a shape, mouse dragging using matterjs works.
+Without using the shape option, mouse dragging using matterjs works.

 ```javascript
 this.matter.add.sprite(200, 50, 'sheet', 'crate');